CodesInTheShell/cocomass/README.md

 2. The server - It is the pre-commit-server.py where you can view the code assessments.

 ### Instructions
-1. Copy the pre-commit file of this repo to .get/hooks/pre-commit and be sure it is executable. chmod +x .git/hooks/pre-commit
+1. Copy the pre-commit file of this repo to .get/hooks/pre-commit (THIS HOOKS FOLDER IS IN THE REPO YOUR ARE WORKING ON AND NOT THIS) and be sure it is executable. chmod +x .git/hooks/pre-commit

 2. Set the environment variables and path on the .git/hooks/pre-commit file